gkropf/timeseries-impacted-projections/README.md

 ### 1.1 File descriptions and order of execution.
 The first file to be executed is run_forecasts.py.
 This file will read data from a pre-defined location and, using the forecasting functions it imports from forecasts_methods.py, save two files containing the real and projected metric values into the Output folder.

+Before running the projections for your year of interest, we recommend running the projections for the same time last year to gauge the model's performance on your data.
+Once *run_forecasts.py* has been run with last year's data, you can run *evaluate_model_errors.py* which will output a CSV containing the model errors for each hierarchy.
+These errors are at the total fleet-level (i.e. the prediction errors for any individual store will be higher than for the total fleet).

 You can then optionally run plot_all_forecasts.py which will read the output from run_forecasts.py, iterate through each hierarchy, aggregate the data across all stores, and save plots of the real vs. projected values into the Output folder.

 ![alt text](Output/2019_projections0.png "Example of output from plot_all_forecasts.py")